solana-developers/solana-cookbook/docs/th/guides/serialization.md

 We've shown how to create simple Payloads in previous examples.
 Sometimes Solana throws a fastball with certain types.
-This section will demonstrate proper mapping between TS/JS and Rust to handle those
+This section will demonstrate proper mapping between TS/JS และ Rust to handle those

 ### COption